 - Will you set your mind to see through temptations to see the guilt, ruin, and devastation on the other side?

 - Are temptations common to everyone (1 Cor 10:12–13)?
-Should you accept that you will be tempted?
+Should you accept that sin will tempt you?

-- Is God faithful to allow you to be not tempted beyond what you are able (1 Cor 10:13)?
+- Is God faithful to allow sin to tempt you beyond what you are able (1 Cor 10:13)?

 - Will giving into temptations help you to escape sin?
 What will more likely help you endure temptations and decrease your urges: giving into the same temptations or enduring urges to weaken them (1 Cor 10:13)?